ganbarodigital/css-ishi/docs/components/callstoaction.md

 <a class="calltoaction calltoaction--attention" href="../getting-started.html">Get Started With Ishi Today!</a>

-<a class="calltoaction calltoaction--info" href="../getting-started.html">Get Started With Ishi Today!</a>

-<a class="calltoaction calltoaction--success" href="../getting-started.html">Get Started With Ishi Today!</a>

-<a class="calltoaction calltoaction--warning" href="../getting-started.html">Get Started With Ishi Today!</a>
+<a class="calltoaction calltoaction--primary" href="../getting-started.html">Get Started With Ishi Today!</a>

-<a class="calltoaction calltoaction--danger" href="../getting-started.html">Get Started With Ishi Today!</a>
+<a class="calltoaction calltoaction--secondary" href="../getting-started.html">Get Started With Ishi Today!</a>